 I roamed the neon lit food stands of the Riverwalk San Antonio food court searching for a table where to eat my chow mein.
 A throng of diners opened and there was Esther Diaz, a colleague of mine from Austin’s interpreting community.
 “I have someone I’d like you to meet.”
 I followed her to a table where a man was sitting.
 Had had piercing blue eyes and frosty white hair, “This is Siegfried, Mr Ramler.”

 I was in San Antonio for the 53rd American Translator’s Association Conference in 2013.
 Siegfried Ramler, the man I had just met, was the renowned German <> English interpreter of the Nuremberg Trials and keynote speaker at the conference.

-While we finished chow mien, he told me the story about his speeding down burnt out roads through Nazi liberated Europe on a motorcycle.
+As we eat he tells me the story of his speeding down burnt out roads through Nazi liberated Europe on a motorcycle.
 It had only been a few months since Hitler’s army was crushed at the Battle of the Bulge.
-After the fall, rumors circulated that the Nazi high command were going on trial in Nuremberg.
-It was to be an international spectacle as the first internationally televised event.
+After the fall of the army, rumors circulated that the Nazi high command was to go on trial in Nuremberg.
+It was to be an international spectacle, the first globally televised event.
 Siegfried was young and also in love.
-He knew the trial would be a defining moment.
+He knew the trial would be a defining moment for his life.
 As a German Jew having escaped persecution, he was determined to be there.

 Mr Ramler passed away in January of 2020.